ugogo/styleguide-generator/README.md

     /* Specify your components files extension
      * Can be what you want (.html, .hbs...)
-     * But files will only be compiled in .html
+     * But files will only be compiled in html */
-     * Default: '.html' */
-    filesExtension: 'html',
+    filesExtension: 'html'

-    /* Modify each Markdown file content before compilation
-     * Default: return MardowknStr */
-    beforeCompilation: function( MardowknStr ) {
-      return MardowknStr + 'data appended on each file';
-    },

-    /* Modify each Markdown file after compilation
-     * Default: return '<div class="Styleguide-module">' + htmlStr + '</div>'; */
-    afterCompilation:  function( HtmlStr ) {
-      return 'data prepend on each file' + HtmlStr;
-    }
   },

   mdConverter: {